On the existence of tangential holomorphic vector fields vanishing at an infinite type point: Proof of Theorem

 Next, it follows from (\ref{eq201311}) with $t=0$ that

 or equivalently

-for every $z_2\in \Delta_{\epsilon_0}$.
+for every $z_2\in \Delta^*_{\epsilon_0}$.
 By \cite[Lemma 1]{Kim-Ninh}, it follows from Eq. (\ref{eq2013166}) that $\mathrm{Re}(a_1(0))=0$, which, together with the above-mentioned fact that $\mathrm{Re}(ia_1(0))=0$, shows that $a_1(0)=0$.

-Now the solution $P$ of Eq. (\ref{eq2013166}) has the form as claimed (see Lemma \ref{pde1} in Appendix A.2).
-Hence, the proof is complete. \end{proof} We now observe that $\limsup_{r\to 0^+} |r p'(r)|=+\infty$, for otherwise one gets $|p(r)|\lesssim |\log(r)|$ for every $0<r<\epsilon_0$, and thus $P$ does not vanish to infinite order at $0$.
+Now the solution $P$ of Eq. (\ref{eq2013166}) has the form as claimed (following the proof of Lemma \ref{pde1} in Appendix A.2).
+Therefore, this completes the proof. \end{proof} We now observe that $\limsup_{r\to 0^+} |r p'(r)|=+\infty$, for otherwise one gets $|p(r)|\lesssim |\log(r)|$ for every $0<r<\epsilon_0$, and thus $P$ does not vanish to infinite order at $0$.
 Furthermore, a direct calculation shows that

-for all $z_2\in \Delta_{\epsilon_0}$, where $g\in \mathcal{C}^\infty(\Delta_{\epsilon_0})$. \begin{claim} $b_1\equiv 0$ on $\Delta_{\epsilon_0}$. \end{claim} \begin{proof}[Proof of the claim] To obtain a contradiction, we suppose that $b_1\not \equiv 0$, it follows from (\ref{eq201313}) and (\ref{eq201314}) that
+for all $z_2\in \Delta_{\epsilon_0}$, where $g\in \mathcal{C}^\infty(\Delta_{\epsilon_0})$. \begin{claim} $b_1\equiv 0$ on $\Delta_{\epsilon_0}$. \end{claim} \begin{proof}[Proof of the claim] To obtain a contradiction, we suppose that $b_1\not \equiv 0$, it follows from (\ref{eq201313}) and (\ref{eq2014}) that

 on $\Delta_{\epsilon_0}$.
 We will show that $b_1(z_2)=\tilde \beta z_2+\cdots$ for some $\tilde \beta\in \mathbb R^*$.
 To prove this, we consider the following cases.

 {\bf Case 1.} {\boldmath $b_1(0)\ne 0$.} In this case, let $\gamma: (-1,1) \to \Delta_{\epsilon_0} \subset\mathbb C$ be a $\mathcal{C}^\infty$-smooth curve such that $\gamma'(t)=\big(i-Q_0(\gamma(t))\big)b_1(\gamma(t))$ for all $|t|<1$ and $\gamma(0)=0$.
 It follows from (\ref{equation4}) that $\mathrm{Re}\Big(\big(i-Q_0(z_2)\big)b_1(z_2) P_{z_2}(z_2)/P(z_2)\Big)$ is bounded on $\Delta^*_{\epsilon_0}$, and thus